-Alternative 1 includes the potential relocation of State Route 839 and re-routing a portion of the Paiute Pipeline.
+Alternative 1 would include the relocation of State Route 839 and re-routing of part of the Paiute Pipeline.
 State Route 839 has an average count of 40 vehicles per day as of 2015.
-The Navy, which uses State Route 839 to access B-17, is the primary user of this road (see Supporting Study: Transportation Study [available at http://frtcmodernization.com]).
+The Navy, which uses State Route 839 to access B-17, is the primary user of this road (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com).
 In addition to providing access to the Rawhide-Denton Mine, State Route 839 also provides access to the eastern slope of the Sand Springs Range.
-The Navy is working with the NDOT, the BLM, Churchill County, and other stakeholders to identify a suitable location for relocating State Route 839 and the Paiute Pipeline outside of B-17's Weapon Danger Zone (WDZ).
-The Navy and stakeholders are exploring three notional options at this time for State Route 839, as shown in Chapter 4, Cumulative Impacts (see Figure 4-3: Cumulative Impact Sites in and near the Lands Requested for Withdrawal or Proposed for Acquisition).
-All three options include closing up to 24 miles of the existing State Route 839 to public travel and improving existing dirt roads/trails to paved roads.
+The Navy and stakeholders explored three notional relocation corridor options for State Route 839 in this analysis, as shown in Chapter 4 (Cumulative Impacts) (Figure 4-3).
+All three notional relocation corridor options included closing up to 24 miles of the existing State Route 839 to public travel and improving existing dirt roads/trails to paved roads.